mc-hw/0001-555-latches/README.md

 The pulse is triggered by pushing SW3 button.
 The pulse duration range is 25ms-25s.
 The `MSTBL_OUT` signal is provided to screw connector J4.
 The state of `MSTBL_OUT` signal is visualised with D3 LED.

-The maximum output current of each output signal is ~15mA (input voltage/1000).
+The maximal output current of each output signal is ~15mA (input voltage/1000).

 ## Assembly